 I teach a variety of courses in international relations, international law, human rights and comparative politics.
 My teaching philosophy is simple: I seek to challenge students to think critically and to engage with the material we discuss in class as well as contemporary politics.
 I place a large emphasis on improving my students’ writing, analytic, research and presentational skills and helping them understand the connections between international politics and their daily lives.
 I often rely on simulations to help students sharpen their skills and link concepts with practice.
-Under the teaching tabs, you will find more information about my courses and course development, as well as UNL’s Model UN team.
+Under the teaching tabs, you will find more information about my courses and course development.

 In 2016, I was honored to receive the Carroll R. McKibben Distinguished Teaching Award.
 I was also named UNL’s Omicron Delta Kappa (Leadership/Honor Society) Professor of the Month in 2015.